Skip to main content

 The agreement should be executed before the Licensee gains access to the software.
 It should be reviewed whenever the terms of use change, when additional users or locations are added, when the license is renewed, or when the software is upgraded to a new version.

-Companies subject to regulatory requirements (such as SOX compliance for public companies) may need to ensure that software license agreements include appropriate audit rights, data protection provisions, and compliance certifications.
+Companies subject to regulatory requirements (such as SOX compliance for public companies) may need to confirm that software license agreements include appropriate audit rights, data protection provisions, and compliance certifications.

 What to Include in Your Software License Agreement

-A comprehensive Software License Agreement must address several essential elements to protect both parties and comply with U.S. intellectual property and contract law.
+A complete Software License Agreement must address several essential elements to protect both parties and comply with U.S. intellectual property and contract law.

 The grant of license should specify whether the license is exclusive, non-exclusive, or sole; define the permitted purpose; identify the territory; and state the duration.
 The license should clarify that only object code access is granted unless source code access is specifically included.